^

 Multiple Sclerosis: Symptoms

-• Numbness - a violation of sensitivity
+• Numbness is a loss of sensation

 • Weakness in the legs